dthedens/chicken-byte-blob/README.md

 <procedure>(byte-blob-read PORT N) => BYTE-BLOB</procedure>

 Reads a byte-blob of length `N` from the given port.
+Currently, the port must support the `port->fileno` procedure, which means that string ports are not supported.

 <procedure>(byte-blob-write PORT BYTE-BLOB) => UNDEFINED</procedure>

 Writes the given byte-blob to the given port.
+Currently, the port must support the `port->fileno` procedure, which means that string ports are not supported.

 ### SRFI-4 transformers